 Assembly in progress...

-I now have a total of 5 pieces of furniture of different capacities that I use daily to store my LEGO pieces for my online store.
+After that I continued experimenting with new techniques and designs.
+I ended up with a total of 5 pieces of furniture of different capacities and each one with its own identity.
 The modular box system allows carrying, moving, and arranging compartments in drawers at will.
 Drawer opening is smooth, effortless, and gives a quality feel that I really like.
+I was very happy.

 A photo showing a stack composed from bottom to top of a large cabinet with 16 drawers, two cabinets with 5 drawers, and two small half-width cabinets with 5 drawers each